North Greenville University is blessed with a strong and stable

 Kayla Morgan 18', '12

 Administrative Assistant to the Vice President for Advancement and University Engagement

-Kayla Morgan serves as the advancement operations assistant at NGU.
-An NGU alum, she graduated in 2012 with a Bachelor of Science in psychology.
+Kayla Morgan serves as the Administrative Assistant to the Vice President for Advancement and University Engagement at NGU.
+She joined the Advancement team in 2016.
+An NGU alum, she graduated in 2012 with a Bachelor of Science in psychology and in 2018 with her Master of Business Administration.
 She loved her time at NGU and wants everyone to know that Christ makes a difference on this campus.
-Morgan is also on the NGU Alumni Board of Directors, where she serves as the secretary.
+Morgan was formerly on the NGU Alumni Board of Directors, where she served as the secretary.
 She enjoys spending time working outside in her garden, and she loves to read.